schopra8/flow-sdk/Readme.md

 # FCP Hierarchical Structures and Ergonomic Improvements

-### Preaamble
-It was not the intention that most developers would interact with the base auction structures.

-The fact they are willing to do so at any non-neglible scale is inspiring, frankly.
-The early user willingness is strong evidence of the importance of economics for this class of users.

-Our intention is that these auction mechanisms would define the base structures, which Foundry itself and power-user FinOps leads would primarily use, whilst most external users use hierarchical and convenience structures to submit jobs and associated requests.

-Here, I want to kickstart some practitioner-centric UX focus threads.
-In particular, we need to improve the simplicity of using our CLI/API to request and manage resources in Foundry.

 ## FCP convenience taxonomy

 A **task** is an atomic, irreducible unit that maps to an all-or-nothing _request_ for infrastructure from FCP.